cbor-wg/charter/charter.md

 this would be done using a Wiki of some type.
 This work would not be expected to be published by the IETF as an RFC.

 There are a number of additional CBOR tagged types and CBOR related media type specifications that are currently adopted by the working group, are work items in other working groups, or exist as individual submissions.
 Additionally, there are expected to be other such documents that will come to the attention of the working group.
-In some cases, the working group expects to adopt and publish these proposals.
+In some cases, the working group will be asked to adopt and publish these proposals.
-The working group will evaluate such proposals individually and decide about adoption and milestones in that event.
-Proposals that are deemed to be out of scope for the working group, e.g. because they are too narrow purpose specifications, may still be published as individual submission or in another groups if there is a specific need.
+The working group will evaluate such requests individually and decide about adoption and milestones as such requests arise.
+Proposals that are deemed to be out of scope for the working group, for example because they are too narrow-purpose of a specification, may still be published as individual submissions or in other groups if there is a specific need.
 The CBOR group will review these proposals on request.